- to provide, promote and assist in the provision of forensic mental health and related services in Victoria

 More information about the the clinical, corporate, financial and operations of our organization can be found in the Forensicare Governance Framework.

-The Hon.
-Martin Foley MP, Minister for Mental Health, is the minister responsible for Forensicare and forensic mental health services provided by the organisation.
+The Victorian Minister for Mental Health is the minister responsible for Forensicare and forensic mental health services provided by the organisation.